Waphhh/CV-snapchat-filter/README.md

 * segmentation fault
 If those occur try again but slower

+*Edit

+* It now does not crash on start

 #### Distribution of labour

 Main logical flow and video capturing and editting done by Raphael\